IamPhytan/christmas-tree-pcb/how-to.md

 ### Assembly

 The PCB was designed to be easily soldered by hand, as I used this project as an opportunity how to solder SMD components by hand.
-Hence why all resistors and LEDs are 1206.
+Hence why all resistors and LEDs are 1206 (3216 Metric).

 If you never soldered SMDs before, a good practice is to start with small components.
 Hence, for this PCB, I would recommend soldering the components in the following order: